MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/site-server-high-availability.md

 When a site server in active mode switches over to passive mode, only the site system role is made passive.
 All other site system roles that are installed on that computer remain active and accessible to clients.

-For more information on the *planned* promotion process, see [Flowchart - Promote site server (planned)](/sccm/core/servers/deploy/configure/promote-site-server-flowchart).
+For more information on the *planned* promotion process, see [Flowchart - Promote site server (planned)](promote-site-server-flowchart.md).

 ### Unplanned failover

 If the current site server in active mode is offline, the site server for promotion tries to contact the current site server in active mode for 30 minutes.
 If the offline server comes back before this time, it's successfully notified, and the change proceeds gracefully.
 Otherwise the site server for promotion forcibly updates the site configuration for it to be active.
 If the offline server comes back after this time, it first checks the current state in the site database.
 It then proceeds with demoting itself to the site server in passive mode.

 During this 30-minute waiting period, the site has no site server in active mode.
 Clients still communicate with client-facing roles such as management points, software update points, and distribution points.
 Users can install software that's already deployed.
 No site administration is possible in this time period.
-For more information, see [Site failure impacts](/sccm/core/servers/manage/site-failure-impacts).
+For more information, see [Site failure impacts](../../manage/site-failure-impacts.md).

 If the offline server is damaged such that it can't return, delete this site server from the console.
 Then create a new site server in passive mode to restore a highly available service.

-For more information on the *unplanned* failover process, see [Flowchart - Promote site server (unplanned)](/sccm/core/servers/deploy/configure/promote-site-server-unplanned-flowchart).
+For more information on the *unplanned* failover process, see [Flowchart - Promote site server (unplanned)](promote-site-server-unplanned-flowchart.md).

 ### Additional tasks after site server promotion

-After switching site servers, you don't have to do most of the other tasks as are necessary when [recovering a site](/sccm/core/servers/manage/recover-sites#post-recovery-tasks).
+After switching site servers, you don't have to do most of the other tasks as are necessary when [recovering a site](../../manage/recover-sites.md#post-recovery-tasks).
 For example, you don't need to reset passwords or reconnect your Microsoft Intune subscription.

 The following steps may be required if necessary in your environment:

 - If you import PKI certificates for distribution points, reimport the certificate for affected servers.
-For more information, see [Regenerate the certificates for distribution points](/sccm/core/servers/manage/recover-sites#regenerate-the-certificates-for-distribution-points).
+For more information, see [Regenerate the certificates for distribution points](../../manage/recover-sites.md#regenerate-the-certificates-for-distribution-points).

 - If you integrate Configuration Manager with the Microsoft Store for Business, reconfigure that connection.
-For more information, see [Manage apps from the Microsoft Store for Business](/sccm/apps/deploy-use/manage-apps-from-the-windows-store-for-business).
+For more information, see [Manage apps from the Microsoft Store for Business](../../../../apps/deploy-use/manage-apps-from-the-windows-store-for-business.md).

 ## Daily monitoring

 When you have a site server in passive mode, monitor it daily.
 Make sure its Status remains OK and is ready for use.
 In the Configuration Manager console, go to the **Monitoring** workspace, and select the **Site Server Status** node.
 View both site servers and their current status.
 Also view status in the **Administration** workspace.
 Expand **Site Configuration**, and select the **Sites** node.
 Select the site, and then switch to the **Nodes** tab.

+> [!NOTE]
+> When you update the site to a new version of Configuration Manager, it also updates the site server in passive mode. <!-- SCCMDocs-pr#4293 -->